saveourtool/diktat/info/guide/guide-chapter-3.md

 }
 ```

-This will help resolve conflicts and reduce the value's number (???) during merging pull requests.
+This will help to resolve conflicts and reduce the number of conflicts during merging pull requests.
 Also use [trailing comma](https://kotlinlang.org/docs/reference/whatsnew14.html#trailing-comma).

 2) If the enum is simple (no properties, methods, and comments inside), you can declare it in a single line: